-This form is consisted of 5 sections.
-Please note that we will be unable to issue you with an unconditional offer until you have completed and return this form.
-This form can be returned to Studylink or admissions@kuic.keele.ac.uk
+This form consists of 5 sections.
+Please note that we will be unable to issue you with an unconditional offer until you have completed and returned this form.
+This form can be uploaded onto Studylink or sent by e-mail to admissions@kuic.keele.ac.uk

 Previous Study in UK